upranav13/upranav13.github.io/about.md

 Beyond research, I enjoy **science communication, scientific illustration, and design**.
 I like finding visual ways to communicate scientific ideas, whether through figures and illustrations, infographics, presentations, or other forms of scientific design.

-And not everything I create needs to be scientific.
+And not everything I create is related to science.
 I also spend time drawing and experimenting with digital and traditional art simply because I enjoy it. **Curiosity, experimentation, and the desire to keep learning probably connect all of these things better than any single label does.**